OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:9

-> Be gracious to me, Lord, for I am in distress;
+> Show me kindness, Lord, for I am in distress;
-> My eye is wasted away from grief, my soul and my body too.
+> My eyes are worn out from grief, my soul and my body as well.

 ## Psalm 31:10

-> For my life is spent with sorrow
+> For my life is consumed with sorrow
 > And my years with sighing;
 > My strength has failed because of my guilt,
-> And my body has wasted away.
+> And my body has withered away.

 ## Psalm 31:11